Dregu/Spelunky2ls/rust-injector/README.md

 # Experimental rust injector and node cli item spawner
-It's lightning fast, you can use it over ssh, but it has some other issues.
+It's lightning fast, you can use it over ssh, but it has some other issues<sup>[1](#foot1)</sup>.
 Once again I just made the cli, injector by iojonmbnmb.
 ```
 (Pg)Up/Down: Select | ^Arrows: x,y | Enter: Spawn | ^W: Erase Word | ^C: Quit
    425: ENT_TYPE_ITEM_CLONEGUNSHOT